Prosecutors: Drunken driver caused Berkley bus crash that left several seriously injured

 “When we got there, there were approximately 25 of the patients on the ground spread out,” Berkley Fire Chief Scott Fournier said.
 “The injuries were anything from broken arms to head injuries, facial injuries.
 We’re not sure, but the possibility of a collapsed lung.”

-Gilpatrick allegedly admitted to drinking before the crash, failed a series of field sobriety tests at the scene, and registered a blood alcohol content that was nearly twice the legal limit.
+While speaking with police, Gilpatrick allegedly admitted to drinking before the crash, failed a series of field sobriety tests at the scene, and twice registered a blood alcohol content that was nearly twice the legal limit.

 Prosecutors say Gilpatrick left her lane, hit a black car and caused that vehicle to swerve in front of the bus, which caused it to veer off the road and into the woods.